Classic Croatia - Star of the Adriatic

 Leaving Zadar, we continue our journey south this morning for a visit to the characteristic town of Šibenik, which was built by the Croatian Kings.
 We delve into its maze of winding streets and enter the cathedral on a guided tour.
 Built in the 15th century and now a UNESCO World Heritage Site, the cathedral is an elaborate mix of styles, including its dome that was inspired by Brunelleschi’s in Florence.
-We arrive at our hotel - the Hotel President Solin (5T) - late this afternoon, with time to explore the ruins of the Roman theme and amphitheatre nearby.
+We arrive at our hotel late this afternoon, with time to explore the ruins of the Roman theme and amphitheatre nearby.

 A guided sightseeing tour awaits this morning when we will have the opportunity to discover Split’s heart, located within the walls of Diocletian’s Palace.
-As its name suggests, the Roman Emperor Diocletian, who was born in Solin, built the Palace in the 3rd century AD, a combination of an Imperial Villa and Roman stronghold that forms one of the world’s most impressive Roman monuments.
+As its name suggests, the Roman Emperor Diocletian, who was born in Solin, built the Palace in the 3rd-century AD, a combination of an Imperial Villa and Roman stronghold that forms one of the world’s most impressive Roman monuments.
 Through the centuries and under various rulers, including the Byzantines, Venetians and Austro-Hungarians, a city flowered within the grounds of this World Heritage Site.
-You are free for the rest of the afternoon.
+You’re free for the rest of the afternoon.

-We make a stop in medieval Ston, encapsulated by impressive defensive walls, and arrive late this afternoon at the Hotel Valamar Lacroma (4T), on the stunning coastline of Babin Kuk, Dubrovnik’s northern peninsula; or the Hotel Croatia in nearby Cavtat (4T), with equally wonderful views.
+We make a stop in medieval Ston, encapsulated by impressive defensive walls, and arrive late this afternoon in Cavtat.

 After an early start, we travel to the centre of Dubrovnik.
-Your guided walk will include a visit to the 15th century Rector’s Palace and the Franciscan Monastery, famous for its pharmacy dating back to 1317, providing an example of how sophisticated this independent republic was in its heyday.
-You will then have free time to explore the pedestrianised Old Town, which has earned Dubrovnik not only the title of being a UNESCO World Heritage Site but an exclusive Mediterranean destination.
+Your guided walk will include a visit to the 15th-century Rector’s Palace and the Franciscan Monastery, famous for its pharmacy dating back to 1317, providing an example of how sophisticated this independent republic was in its heyday.
+You’ll then have free time to explore the pedestrianised Old Town, which has earned Dubrovnik not only the title of being a UNESCO World Heritage Site but an exclusive Mediterranean destination.

 Day 10 Dubrovnik - UK